BlackyDrum/chromadb-cpp/README.md

 ## Usage

+> [!NOTE]
-> To use ChromaDB in your project, simply include the header file "ChromaDB/ChromaDB.h".
+> To use ChromaDB in your project, simply include the header file `"ChromaDB/ChromaDB.h"`.
 This header provides access to the full suite of functionalities offered by the ChromaDB C++ library.

 ### Connecting to ChromaDB